VihaanReddyM/Photo-Extraction-Tool/docs/UI_ARCHITECTURE.md

 # UI Architecture Documentation

 This document describes the UI support architecture for the Photo Extraction Tool.
-The `ui` module provides all the infrastructure needed for building graphical user interfaces, designed to be framework-agnostic and work with any Rust UI framework (egui, iced, Tauri, slint, etc.).
+The `ui` module provides all the infrastructure needed for building graphical user interfaces for iOS device (iPhone/iPad) photo extraction, designed to be framework-agnostic and work with any Rust UI framework (egui, iced, Tauri, slint, etc.).

+> **Note**: This tool uses the Windows Portable Devices (WPD) API.
+No iTunes installation or additional drivers are required on Windows 10/11.

 ## Overview